ECS153/final-project-click-to-add-lemon/Source/PhishingApplication/README.md

-This is currency converter that triggers install_keylog.sh without notice.
+This is malware that triggers install_keylog.sh and prompts for user authentication.
+Seems normal in terminal.
+Also functions as a currency converter.

+Usage:
+$ ./Converter